 Secure Legal Representation

 Protect your interests after you’ve been hurt by a co-worker by consulting Robert White, Attorney at Law.
-Robert White and the attorneys at Childs, Bishop & White, PC specialize in personal injury law, and we can help you after a workplace injury, whether you’ve been denied workers’ compensation or are considering a civil claim.
+Robert White and the attorneys at Childs Bishop & White PC are experienced in personal injury law, and we can help you after a workplace injury, whether you’ve been denied workers’ compensation or are considering a civil claim.
 Discuss your case with us today.